-- A. The College will seek to control interest rate risk in long-term investments by attempting to match anticipated cash requirements for investment maturities.
-Generally, in conjunction with maintaining proper liquidity, the investment program should remain flexible enough in its design to enable the College to take advantage of opportunities in a changing interest rate environment. - B. The maximum maturity of any security purchased will be five (5) years.
+- A. LC State will seek to control interest rate risk in long-term investments by attempting to match anticipated cash requirements for investment maturities.
+Generally, in conjunction with maintaining proper liquidity, the investment program should remain flexible enough in its design to take advantage of opportunities in a changing interest rate environment. - B. The maximum maturity of any security purchased will be five (5) years.
 The average weighted maturity of any managed portfolio will not exceed thirty-six (36) months.
 For securities with puts or resets, the maturity date will be deemed the put or reset date of the security.